Resource Center

 Overview of California Labor Laws Related to Travel Time

-When enforcing travel time pay, the California Division of Labor Standards Enforcement (DLSE) pays a lot of attention to detail.
+When enforcing travel time pay, the California Division of Labor Standards Enforcement (DLSE) guidelines specify when you must compensate your employees for travel time.

 So, what are the rules you need to follow?